SachaCR/golang-practice/README.md

 - Use Taskfile to manage my app scripts
 - Use Auth0 on the front end to authenticate users

+I was currently starting playing with authorization but this is not finished yet.

 Next step to experiment with:
 - Extract Authorization logic properly into a different package
 - Apply authorization logic with middlewares